Data4Democracy/uk-elections/README.md

 # UK Elections

-**Project Description:** This is a new project set up to identify insights from analysis of UK election data.
+**Project Description:** This is a project set up to identify insights from analysis of UK election data.

 **Members (Slack)**:
 @james-sr